kingaj/gae-datastore-bigquery/README.md

 mvn clean package

-Next, convert this WAR file into a ZIP file and copy all files, including the app file, into deploy_dir.
+Next, convert this WAR file into a ZIP file and copy all files with app.yml file, including the app file, into deploy_dir.
 Finally, run the following command in deploy_dir:

 gcloud app deploy --project <YOUR_GCP_PROJECT_ID>